8 ways to encourage employees to share your content on social media

 This spells significant career growth for advocates.
 Unsurprisingly, almost 86% of employee advocates cite the increased social presence as having a positive impact on their career.

 Your employee advocacy platform also plays a major role in the success of your program.
-To supercharge your employee advocacy program, check out Oktopost’s social employee advocacy platform, with its post-level analytics, on the go sharing, content suggestions functionality and much more!
+To supercharge your employee advocacy program, check out Oktopost’s social employee advocacy platform, with its post-level analytics, on-the-go sharing, content suggestions functionality, and much more!